 The internet clearly matters to terrorists, but online content by itself rarely causes people to carry out terrorist attacks.
 Responses should therefore not be limited to the mass removal of terrorist content from online platforms.

-The 2018 report of the UK Parliament’s Intelligence and Security Committee (ISC) on the five terrorist attacks in the UK in 2017 is a recent and clear expression of the .
-According to the ISC, ‘access to extremist material online is reported to have been a key factor in the Manchester Arena attack which killed 22 people’, that the attacker, Salman Abedi, used YouTube videos to learn how to make his explosive device.
-But although it is known that terrorists, like most people, use the internet to discover how to do things – Anders Bering Breivik is a notable example of a lone actor terrorist who – it is the apparent capacity of social media to radicalise that causes most concern.
+The 2018 report of the UK Parliament’s Intelligence and Security Committee (ISC) on the five terrorist attacks in the UK in 2017 is a recent and clear expression of the ‘not doing enough’ thesis.
+According to the ISC, ‘access to extremist material online is reported to have been a key factor in the Manchester Arena attack which killed 22 people’, referring to a newspaper report that the attacker, Salman Abedi, used YouTube videos to learn how to make his explosive device.
+But although it is known that terrorists, like most people, use the internet to discover how to do things – Anders Bering Breivik is a notable example of a lone actor terrorist who taught himself bomb-making almost entirely online – it is the apparent capacity of social media to radicalise that causes most concern.
 In this respect, the ISC noted with some exasperation that ‘little tangible progress has been made’ by communication service providers (CSPs – here meaning internet companies) since the ISC raised this issue in its 2014 report on the murder by Islamist terrorists of Lee Rigby in Woolwich the previous year; ‘efforts to persuade the CSPs to take action have appealed to their sense of corporate and social responsibility, and have achieved relatively little’.
 It is a damning verdict – damning, but wrong.

 ‘Technology companies still need to do more in stepping up to their responsibilities for dealing with harmful and illegal online activity’